 If you’ve planned ahead and included a few air activated hand warmers or even body warmers in your bug out bag, you can use these to help stave off the cold and heat yourself in a survival situation.

 If you didn’t plan ahead, you can even make your own hand warmers by filling pockets of insulating material such as fleece or flannel with grains of rice and heating them for five minutes on the top of a wood stove.

-Believe it or not, there are certain foods you can eat that will kickstart the thermogenesis process in your body.
+Believe it or not, there are certain foods you can eat that will kickstart the Diet Induced Thermogenesis (DIT) process in your body.
 As you digest certain foods your body begins to produce energy.
 When the mitochondria get involved in digestion, heat is produced.

 So, one of the ways to “heat yourself” is to eat root vegetables such as kale, potatoes, cabbage, and sweet potatoes, or carrots, which are more effective in raising internal heat as you digest them.